urain/S.C.O.T./readme.md

 # Star Citizen's Obscure Toolset (S.C.O.T)
+*Use at your own risk.
+Do what you feel your account/Terms of Service Allows.*

 ## Star Brute
 This tool has the ability to bruteforce valid SKUs from the